 Plain and powdered donuts freeze well.
 Perhaps not as good as bread, but overall the results you get are quite good.
 That’s because this variety of donuts doesn’t contain anything that the freezing or thawing process can mess up in terms of texture or taste.

-Last are the cream-filled donuts.
-As you probably know, cream doesn’t freeze all that well, and the same thing goes for most of the fillings.
+Last are cream-filled donuts.
+As you probably know, heavy cream doesn’t freeze all that well, and the same thing goes for most cream-based fillings.
 Unfortunately, there’s no way to tell if yours freezes alright, or if you end up with a separated filling that’s just gross.
-You have to find it out on your own on a case by case basis.
+You have to find it out on your own on a case-by-case basis.

 When it comes to the freezing process, here’s how to goes:

 - Package the donuts.
 Use containers or freezer bags.
 If they are of the glazed or with topping variety, and you want to be able to defrost only one at a time, separate them.
-Use aluminum foil or wax paper to do so (WH).
+Use aluminum foil or wax paper to do so.